The Anglo-Chinese Flotilla of 1862-63

 The East India Company iron steam ship Nemesis, commanded by Lieutenant W. H. Hall, with boats from the Sulphur, Calliope, Larne and Starling, destroying the Chinese war junks in Anson's Bay, on 7 January 1841.
 Image by Edward Duncan available under a Creative Commons License

 The Chinese approach can be summed up in the proverb 解铃 jiě líng hái xū xì líng rén ‘Whoever tied the knot on the tiger’s bell is the one to untie it’ meaning foreigners should be used to solve the ongoing disputes caused by foreigners.
 For centuries this had remained the Chinese way to manage foreign affairs.
 Lay worked hard and gained a reputation for fairness and impartiality but at the same time arrogance and peevishness.
 But in 1861 his career was in jeopardy.
 Britain had trained up a new generation of gifted Chinese interpreters; the ‘difficult’ Lay was no longer indispensable.
 The Taiping Rebellion was raging and the rebels looked as if they may topple Lay’s Qing employers and threaten the Customs Union that he had worked so hard to build from scratch.
 Lay became ill, probably from over-work, and declared that he must return to Britain on sick leave.
 He chose Robert Hart to deputize for him until his return.
 Both the Chinese and British found Robert Hart a much easier person to deal with.
-Hart went on to become the most powerful Westerner in China, and so dependable that the Chinese termed him ‘Our Hart’, however such affection did not prevent his palatial house being burned down in the Boxer Rebellion.
+Hart went on to become the most powerful westerner in China, and so dependable that the Chinese termed him ‘Our Hart’, however such affection did not prevent his palatial house being burned down in the Boxer Rebellion.

 The Lay-Osborn flotilla or Vampire fleet

 A crucial meeting at the Royal Geographical Society took place on 8th December 1862 at which all the experienced China experts were present including Lay, Osborn as well as William Gladstone (then Chancellor of the Exchequer).
 British plans and strategy were discussed.
 Lay and Osborn put forward their view that the flotilla would help transform China for the better by ending the civil war and opening up trade along the Yangzi.
-Osborn said: ‘he hoped to report that Nanjing has been taken without the loss of one Taiping life’.
+Osborn made the claim that: ‘he hoped to report that Nanjing has been taken without the loss of one Taiping life’.
 Gladstone, who had been a severe critic of the Opium Wars, gave his support to them ‘to carry to China the blessings and not the curses of civilization’.
 An important complicating factor was that the American Civil War (1861-65) had nearly brought the British cotton mills to a halt; Britain hoped China might be as an alternative market for its cloth.

 Qing dynasty, Beijing, boat, Cixi